Categorical absorptions of singularities and degenerations: Crepant categorical resolutions for nodal varieties

 But we have~$p_{1*} \cO_E(-1,0) \cong{} \cO_C(-1)$ and~$p_{1*} \cO_E(0,-1) = 0$, hence~$\sigma_*(\rK) \cong \cO_C(-1)$. \end{proof}

-In general, if the dimension~$\dim(X)$ is even, the constructed categorical resolution~$\cD$ is canonical.
-On the other hand, if~$\dim(X)$ is odd, and~$X$ has~$r$ ordinary double points, the definition of~$\cD$ in~\eqref{eq:def-cD} depends on a choice of one of the two spinor bundles on each of the quadrics~$E_i$, hence we have constructed~$2^r$ categorical resolutions.
+If~$\dim(X)$ is odd and~$X$ has~$r$ ordinary double points, the definition of~$\cD$ in~\eqref{eq:def-cD} depends on a choice of one of the two spinor bundles on each of the quadrics~$E_i$, so we have constructed~$2^r$ categorical resolutions.
 However, all these resolutions are equivalent and related by \emph{categorical flops}, see~\cite[Proposition~3.15]{K21}, which are analogous to Atiyah flops relating~$2^r$ small resolutions in the $3$-dimensional case.
+On the other hand, if~$\dim(X)$ is even, the constructed categorical resolution~$\cD$ is canonical; \textit{i.e.}, it does not depend on any choice.